binDebug3/CarKalmanFilter/README.md

 The Passive Vehicular Sensors Dataset (PVS) was compiled by researchers at the Universidade Federal de Santa Catarina \cite{9277846}.
 This dataset is available on Kaggle and contains data from three sets of accelerometers, gyroscopes, magnetometers, thermometers, and GPS trackers.
 The data comes from three different drivers each driving vehicles on three different routes mapped in Figure \ref{fig:three_courses}, for a total of nine unique scenarios.

 ![Maps of each course](figures/three_courses.png)

+Latitude and longitude data from one driver on the three different courses.

 The dataset includes a variety of general information such as latitude, longitude, altitude, and speed.
 It also includes inertial, gyroscopic, and temperature data from five sensors around the suspension and dashboard.
 The dataset also provides nominal data that describes the road type (paved, unpaved, dirt, cobblestone, asphalt), road quality (good, regular, bad), and whether speed bumps are present.